Pages that I visit a lot.

 Back to List.

 So, one useful point - that airborne life is more likely in droplets, rather than actual free-floating microbes.
 Fair point.
 From which, settling velocities are an approachable topic, while the supply of minerals from the ground isn't so approachable - needs considerably more assumptions.
 The question of vertical mixing in the atmosphere should make an appearance too.
+Note: the Wiki atmosphere composition given below asserts significant ferric chloride as a component, which would be an important mineral.

 Back to List.